Skip to main content

 Literals

-The expression language supports five literal types.
+The expression language supports five literal types, plus typed and complex literals added in v3.0.

 String Literals